-It’s not always the quickest route to receiving customer support, but – for the sentimentalists, at least – there’s a lot to be said for good, old-fashioned email service.
-These days, though, not all companies (in the website building space, anyway!) actually offer an email address.
-Wix, for example, doesn’t – you have to be content with its live chat support and knowledge base, instead.
+It’s not always the quickest route to receiving customer support.
+But for the sentimentalists, at least, there’s a lot to be said for good, old-fashioned email service.
+And it’s not to be taken for granted – not all companies (in the website building space, anyway!) actually offer an email address.
+Shift4Shop, for example, doesn’t – you have to be content with its live chat support and forum, instead.

 To get in touch with Shopify via email, you can reach out to firstname.lastname@example.org, or access the following webform through its Help Center.

-Filling this out will send your name and message straight through, and provide Shopify with your email address, so they can get back to you promptly.
+Filling this out will send your name and message straight through, and provide Shopify with your email address, so its support team can get back to you promptly.
 It also comes with an image field, into which you can drag and drop screenshots to explain the issue.

 To be honest, we wouldn’t be overly quick to endorse this method of support over, say, the live chat feature.
 It’s slower, and less convenient in the sense that you won’t have an open window through which to speak to an agent in real time.
 However, Shopify’s email-based support may still appeal to the traditionalists – or those with an internet connection too patchy to sustain a live chat conversation!

 For support requests that require more in-depth attention than what a knowledge base or email chain can provide, Shopify’s agents are on the other end of the phone 24/7 to help out.

 The toll-free number to contact in the US is 1-888-746-7439, while – if you live abroad – Shopify’s international customer support numbers are as follows: